python-trio/flake8-async/README.md

 ## Configuration
 `no-checkpoint-warning-decorators`: Specify a list of decorators to disable checkpointing checks for, turning off TRIO107 and TRIO108 warnings for functions decorated with any decorator matching any in the list.
-Accepts `*` as a wildcard.
+Matching is done with [fnmatch](https://docs.python.org/3/library/fnmatch.html).
+Defaults to disabling for `asynccontextmanager`.

 For example:
 ```
 [flake8]
-no-checkpoint-warning-decorators = mydecorator, mydecoratorpackage.checkpointing_decorators.*, ign*
+no-checkpoint-warning-decorators = mydecorator, mydecoratorpackage.checkpointing_decorators.*, ign*, *.ignore
 ```